 By Dr. Earl Tilford

 — Dr. Earl Tilford is a military historian and fellow for the Middle East & terrorism with The Center for Vision & Values at Grove City College.
+He currently lives in Tuscaloosa, Alabama where he is writing a history of the University of Alabama in the 1960s.
 A retired Air Force intelligence officer, Dr. Tilford earned his PhD in American and European military history at George Washington University.
 From 1993 to 2001, he served as Director of Research at the U.S. Army’s Strategic Studies Institute.
 In 2001, he left Government service for a professorship at Grove City College, where he taught courses in military history, national security, and international and domestic terrorism and counter-terrorism.

 Connect with NJTODAY.NET

 Join NJTODAY.NET's free Email List to receive occasional updates delivered right to your email address!